Muffinlord45/portfilioWebsite/README.md

 ## Overview

-Welcome to the GitHub repository for Ross Anderson's personal website.
-This repository contains the source code and assets for Ross's personal website, where he showcases his portfolio, projects, and shares information about himself.
+Welcome to the GitHub repository for my portfolio website!
+This repository contains the source code and assets for my website, where I showcase my resume, projects, and some basic info about myself.

 ## Table of Contents